 2) Pre-paying for activities online

 Another way to get by without being held back by monetary issues is to pre-purchase activities or attraction tickets online prior to getting into China.
 My personal go-to travel activity platform is Klook, and there are hundreds of activities such as day tours and attraction tickets to Shanghai Disneyland and The Forbidden City in Beijing.

-Back to Basics with Ca$h in Hand
+3) Back to basics with cash in hand

-Money changers in Singapore typically only have renminbi in 100 CNY notes, and it’s very common to find merchants in China who don’t have enough change for bigger notes.
-Try to break the notes into smaller denominations (5 CNY, 10 CNY, 20 CNY) whenever you’re paying the bigger merchants in China (e.g. Supermarkets).
+Money changers in Singapore typically only have renminbi in 100RMB notes, and it’s very common to find merchants in China who don’t have enough change for bigger notes.
+Try to break the notes into smaller denominations (5RMB, 10RMB, 20RMB) whenever you’re paying the bigger merchants in China (e.g. supermarkets).